cart1997/cart1997/README.md

 ###Hi there 👋

 This is Kartheek Nadella.
-Pursing MS in CS🎓
+Pursing MS in CS🎓 at NJIT